xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 * A particular AI model or a family of closely related models, including:

   * architecture class,
-  * approximate scale (for example parameter count bucket),
+  * approximate scale (for example parameter-count bucket),
-  * training regime and task family descriptor.
+  * training regime and task-family descriptor.

 * One interpretability tool stack, including: